ZviRosenfeld/IEnumerableCorrelater/README.md

 The ICorrelater interface contains the OnProgressUpdate event, which is called to update the correlation's progress.
 The OnProgressUpdate event is called with 2 parameters of type int, where the first is the current progress, and the second is the total progress.
+Please note that not all the correlaters raise the OnProgressUpdate event.

 ```CSharp
 ICorrelater<string> correlater = new LevenshteinCorrelater<string>(10, 7, 7);